-The portfolio is an important component of our student review process.
-Students complete the Student Self-Evaluation Form and then submit their Self-Evaluation and Curriculum Vita to their advisors by the beginning of the semester during which they are being evaluated, which should occur after having completed 30 credits in the program.
-Students then meet with their advisors to review their portfolios one month after submission, after which the whole department faculty will review the progress of each student.
+The portfolio is an important component of our annual student review process.

+Students complete the Student Annual Self-Evaluation Form (see the Master's Program Handbook) and then submit their Self-Evaluation and Curriculum Vita to their advisors by March 1st.
+Students then meet with their advisors to review their portfolios before March 31st, after which the whole department faculty will review the progress of each student.
+For the 2023-2024 school year, appointments with advisors should be scheduled between March 1st and March 31st.
 Students should contact their advisors soon to schedule these appointments well in advance.
 Students can bring their portfolios to these individual meetings.